MarekMatyas/Git_theory/README.md

 It also supports branching and merging, which enables developers to experiment with different approaches to coding and then integrate their changes back into the main codebase.

+### **Centralized**

+In the centralized system all team members connect to a central server to get the latest copy of the code and to share their changes with other.
+If the server goes down we will have to wait until it comes back up.

+### **Distributed**

+In distrubuted version we don't have this problem.
+Every team member has a copy of the project with its history on their machine.
+We can save snapshots of your project locally on our machine.

+If the central server is offline we can sychronized our work directly with others.

 ---